Profit (TV series)

-Summary
+Premise

 Jim Profit is a newly promoted junior-executive at Gracen & Gracen (G&G), a multinational conglomerate that often engages in unethical business practices while actively cultivating a positive public image.
 G&G's dark side does not bother Profit, who is not above using blackmail, bribery, extortion, or worse to get ahead himself.
-Jim Profit addresses the audience via voiceover narration, and occasionally even "breaks the fourth wall" by speaking directly to the camera/audience with such quotes as: "The line most people say they won't cross... it's usually something they've already done when they thought no one was watching."
-Through frequent inner monologues, Profit shares his motives, plans, and situational observations with the audience.
-When home alone at night, Profit continues his ‘work’ in his office (hidden behind a false wall of his living room), searching the Internet and hacking G&G's servers for information to be used as research and ammunition for his various schemes.
-Whenever he eliminates or outmaneuvers a G&G target, that person's avatar is exploded and erased from his computer's virtual-G&G-offices environment.
+Jim Profit addresses the audience via voiceover narration and breaking the fourth wall.
+Raised by an abusive father and step-mother who sexually assaulted him, Profit sees G&G as a family.
 While obviously affluent and living in a well-furnished luxury penthouse, Profit still goes to bed the same way he did as a child: curled up, naked in the corner of a large G&G shipping box like the one he was raised in.